I WAS ABOUT TO BE STONED (John 8:1-10)

 It was prayer time.
-Only, I was not headed for prayer but being dragged to a place where I would be stoned.
+Only, I was not headed for prayer, but being dragged to a place where I would be stoned.
 And of all places they dragged me to the Temple.
 The house of God had become a common place.
 It was no longer used for prayer.
-These people were taking me to a man that had driven some of them out of the Temple with a whip.
+These people were taking me to a Man that had driven some of them out of the Temple with a whip.
 He had overturned their tables and scattered their precious money.
-Now they were all back and doing what they always did, cheat the people.
+Now they were all back and doing what they always did, cheating the people.
 I had heard that a man by the name of Jesus was interrupting their business.
 Of all things, He was disobeying their laws and traditions.
-I was being brought before him while He was teaching a large group of people.
+I was being brought before Him while He was teaching a large group of people.
 Those that brought me were teachers of the Law and religious leaders.
-They spoke to him harshly and in anger.
-They had something against this man that upset them.
-I was brought before him to prove one of their legal arguments.
-I was used to trap or corner him.
+They spoke to Him harshly and in anger.
+They had something against this Man that upset them.
+I was brought before Him to prove one of their legal arguments.
+I was used to trap or corner Him.
 “Teacher,” they demanded, “this woman was apprehended while committing adultery.
 Moses in the Law ordered us to stone such a woman!
 What do you say we should do?”

 The teacher did not expect a response.
 He stooped down again and kept on writing on the ground.
 He acted as if nothing was happening around him.
 He left me standing alone watching my accusers.
 One by one, from the oldest to the youngest, they disappear quickly and quietly.
 Not a one picked up a stone, not a one dared to look me in the face and not a one remained to accuse me.
 This man had made everyone feel guiltier than I was.
 Oh, I was guilty; but it was not my doing alone.
 These outstanding citizens had a lot to do with the kind of life I had to lead that, just to survive.
 I was coerced more than I volunteered.
 But that did not matter under the Law of Moses that had been altered to suit man.
 The woman only was at fault, even if she was the victim.
 And I had been victimized many times by the very men who intended to stone me.
 Thanks to Jesus, no one stayed to condemn or stone me.
 Many of the faces turned red and hung their heads when they were asked whether they had not done what I was being accused of.
 These lawyers and the religious leaders were using me to trap the teacher, but they fell into their own trap.
 While they were pointing one finger at me, three pointed back at them.
 They had met their match.
 He was measuring them with the measure they were measuring me.
 They stood condemned with the condemnation they had intended for me.
 Oh what a relief I felt that there was at long last a man that was not taken in by the falsification of God’s Law.